Symmetric Bipartite Graphs and Graphs with Loops: Introduction

 \begin{definition} For a graph-with-loops, the \emph{reduced degree} of a vertex is taken to be the number of edges incident to the vertex, with loops counted once. \end{definition}

 So, for example, in the complete graph-with-loops $G$ on three vertices, shown on the left in Figure \ref{Fhex}, the vertices each have reduced degree three.
-Notice the vertices in the tensor product $G\times K_2$ also have the same degrees as the reduced degrees of the vertices of $G$.
-In our view, the tensor product construction is the appropriate concept of bipartite double cover for graphs-with-loops; as we discussed above, it does not produce a covering space, in the topological sense, but it does produce a bipartite graph, and the vertex degrees are preserved provided we use the notion of reduced degree.
-We have the following Erd\H{o}s--Gallai type result; the proof is given in the final section.
+The vertices in the tensor product $\hat G=G\times K_2$ also have the same degrees as the reduced degrees of the corresponding vertices of $G$.
+In general, if $\d$ is the sequence of reduced degrees of the vertices of a graph-with-loops $G$, then $\hat G$ is a symmetric bipartite graph whose parts have degree sequences $(\d,\d\,)$.

+We will employ the following Erd\H{o}s--Gallai type result; the proof is given in the final section.

 \begin{theorem} Let $\emph{\d}=(d_1 ,\dots, d_n )$ be a sequence of nonnegative integers in decreasing order.
 Then $\emph{\d}$ is the sequence of reduced degrees of the vertices of a graph-with-loops if and only if for each integer $k$ with $1 \leq k \leq n$,